Online Retraining

 EOG DFA Long Detrended fluctuation analysis of the EOG over 9 log-spaced windows, where the minimum window size is 192, and the maximum is 360.
 A measurement of self-affinity.

-EOG Power Total spectral component of the EOG.
+EOG Power Total Welch-averaged band power (Z²) of the EOG.

-EOG Power Mean First statistical moment of the EOG power spectral density.
+EOG Power Mean Mean frequency (spectral centroid) of the EOG power spectral density.

-EOG Power Variance Second statistical moment of the EOG power spectral density.
+EOG Power Variance Second central moment about frequency (spectral variance) of the EOG power spectral density.

-EOG Power Skewness Third statistical moment of the EOG power spectral density.
+EOG Power Skewness Third standardized central moment about frequency (spectral skewness) of the EOG power spectral density.

-EOG Power Kurtosis Fourth statistical moment of the EOG power spectral density.
+EOG Power Kurtosis Fourth standardized central moment about frequency (spectral excess kurtosis) of the EOG power spectral density.

 EMG P10 10th percentile value of the full-wave rectified EMG.